eldendo/Fun-With-Computers/README.md

 # Theoretical concepts
 Let's start with some theoretical concepts:
 I will write more text on the way.
-In the mean time I guide yoy to the relevant page on wikipedia.
+In the mean time I guide you to the relevant page on wikipedia.
 ## Computers
 [Computers](https://en.wikipedia.org/wiki/Computer)
 ## Structured Computer Architecture